-It’s officially summer and we’re all excited to hit the road for our family vacations.
-Unfortunately, for one reason or another, you will not be able to bring along your four-legged family members.
+For one reason or another, you may not be able to bring along your four-legged family members on vacation with you.
 Maybe you find yourself a little worried about finding a great dog sitter to leave them with while you’re away.
 Luckily, there are a few options out there so that you can go on vacation with peace of mind knowing they will be very well cared for.

 Now, I’m going to go over two types of pet sitting.
 The first is in-home pet sitting, or house sitting.
 The second is leaving your pet at a sitter’s home (boarding).
 I will NOT be covering commercial boarding kennels in this article, because I personally prefer to promote options that give our pets the best, most personalized, and highest quality of care.

-As a former Trusted Housesitters member and Rover.com pet sitter myself, I have personally housesat at 10 different homes in three countries, and have watched 35 dogs (and cats) while their parents were happily away on vacation.
+As a former Trusted Housesitters pet sitting member and pet sitter myself, I have personally housesat at 13 different homes in three countries, and have watched 40 dogs (and cats) while their parents were happily away on vacation.
 So from the perspective of a seasoned pet sitter, in this article I would like to give you some tips on how you can choose the best sitter for YOUR dog.

 Host a House Sitter